trickbooter/beam-gradle/README.md

-A Spark demo application with Gradle build
+An Apache Beam template with Gradle build